Bacillus subtilis: Habitat

-This species is commonly found in the upper layers of the soil and B. subtilis is thought to be a normal gut commensal in humans.
+This species is commonly found in the upper layers of the soil and is thought to be a normal gut commensal in humans.
 A 2009 study compared the density of spores found in soil (about 10^{6} spores per gram) to that found in human feces (about 10^{4} spores per gram).
 The number of spores found in the human gut was too high to be attributed solely to consumption through food contamination.
 In some bee habitats, B. subtilis appears in the gut flora of honey bees.
 B. subtilis can also be found in marine environments.

-There is evidence that B. subtilis is saprophytic in nature.
-Studies have shown that the bacterium exhibits vegetative growth in soil rich in organic matter, and that spores were formed when nutrients were depleted.
+Some evidence indicates that B. subtilis is saprophytic in nature.
+The bacterium exhibits vegetative growth in soil rich in organic matter, and that spores were formed when nutrients were depleted.
 Additionally, B. subtilis has been shown to form biofilms on plant roots, which might explain why it is commonly found in gut microbiomes.
-Perhaps animals eating plants with B. subtilis biofilms can foster growth of the bacterium in their gastrointestinal tract.
-It has been shown that the entire lifecycle of B. subtilis can be completed in the gastrointestinal tract, which provides credence to the idea that the bacterium enters the gut via plant consumption and stays present as a result of its ability to grow in the gut.
+Perhaps animals eating plants with B. subtilis biofilms can foster growth of the bacterium in their gastrointestinal tracts.
+The entire lifecycle of B. subtilis can be completed in the gastrointestinal tract, which lends credence to the idea that the bacterium enters the gut via plant consumption and stays present as a result of its ability to grow in the gut.